-Whereupon the original problem comes full circle, nipping the imaginist's ontically motivated parsimony in the tail.
+Whereupon the original problem comes full circle, nipping the imaginists' ontically motivated parsimony in the tail.

 There is no strict problem of inconsistency here, not anyhow an inescapable one.
 Every time we get we something like (7) we have a point of release in the likes of (12), crafted in the spirit of (6).
 But each time we avail ourselves of it, we get something like (13) in return, again in contradiction of (3).
 We might think, however, that it's not an enduring contradiction, because we can always call upon a re-casting measure in the manner of (6) to restore at least momentary consistency.
 The trouble each time is that this is consistency-restoration just one step ahead of a fit, as the old saying has it.
-What this suggests is the futility of thinking that the easy way to get rid of objects is simply to paraphrase them away.
-Paraphrases often bring new quantifiers in their train, and with them the objects they range over, which in the cases presently review are the very objects we wanted to get rid of in the first place.
-This is the basic lesson of ontological commitment realistically construed.
-Avoidance of their mention is no guarantee of an object's nonexistence.
-On the other hand, see below note three, section 5.
+What this suggests is the futility of thinking that the easy way to get rid of objects is to paraphrase them away.
+Paraphrases often bring new quantifiers in their train, and with them the objects they range over, which in the cases before us are the very objects we wanted to get rid of in the first place.
+Perhaps imaginists could seek relief in some or other member of the free logic family.